pantheon-systems/documentation/source/docs/articles/organizations.md

 User roles at the organization level determine their level of access to sites supported or owned by the organization.
 [Learn more about change management](/docs/articles/organizations/change-management).

-### Custom Base Domains
+### Vanity Domains
-Organizations can run site environments using their own base domains, like sites.myorganization.com, instead of using pantheon.io.
-[Learn more about custom base domains](/docs/articles/organizations/base-domains).
+Organizations can run site environments using their own custom Vanity domains, like `sites.myorganization.com`, instead of using `pantheonsite.io`.
+[Learn more about Vanity domains](/docs/articles/organizations/vanity-domains).

 ### Email-Based Registration
 New users who sign up with the email address domain you specify will be automatically added to your organization.